History of West Africa: Benin

 The Benin Empire was ruled by the Kwa-speaking Edo people, and by the mid-15th century it was engaged in political expansion and consolidation in the region.
 Under Oba (king) Ewuare (c.
 1450–1480 CE), the state was organised for conquest.
 He solidified central authority and initiated 30 years of war with his neighbours.
 At the time of his death, the Benin Empire extended to Dahomey in the West, to the Niger Delta in the East, along the West African coast, and to the Yoruba towns in the north.

 The oba ruled with advice from the uzama, a council consisting of chiefs of powerful families and town chiefs of different guilds.
 Later its authority was diminished by the establishment of administrative dignitaries.
 In particular, Ewuare's grandson Oba Esigie (1504–1550) eroded the power of the uzama and increased contact and trade with Europeans, especially with the Portuguese who provided a new source of copper for court art.
 After the 16th century, Benin mainly exported pepper, ivory, gum, and cotton cloth to the Portuguese and Dutch, who resold it to other African societies along the coast.

 Women wielded political power in the empire.
 For example, the queen-mother who produced a future oba wielded immense political influence.

 Benin was never a significant exporter of slaves, as Alan Ryder's book Benin and the Europeans showed.

 By the early 1700s, the empire was wrecked with dynastic disputes and civil wars.
-However, it regained much of its former power in the reigns of Oba Eresoyen and Oba Akengbuda.
+It regained much of its former power in the reigns of Oba Eresoyen and Oba Akengbuda.
 In 1897, the British sacked Benin City.

 Sungbo's Eredo and the walls of Benin were built amid 1st millennium CE, prior to 10th century CE.